Submarine swaps allow users to transfer on-chain funds to Lightning without trust or counterparty risk, which is exactly how Breez uses them.

 - Sending a small amount to a submarine swap address may trigger a refund because users could theoretically spend the funds even if Breez has already executed a Lightning transaction.
 The reason is that Breez cannot always ensure the on-chain transaction is confirmed before the time lock expires.

 - Each transaction must be completed with a new, single-use address.
 Sending multiple transactions to the same address will trigger a refund.

-Once the funds are ready to be redeemed (about 48 hours after the on-chain transaction has been confirmed), a Get Refund option will appear in the Breez side-menu.
+If users are unable to claim their funds via Lightning within 288 blocks, a Get Refund option will appear in the Breez side-menu after the deadline (about 48 hours after the on-chain transaction has been confirmed).
 Click on it and enter an on-chain BTC address when prompted.
 The funds will be sent to the address entered.